safafa/re-former/README.md

 To get the local copy of this project you just need to clone it by running the following command from your terminal git clone https://github.com/safafa/re-former/tree/form1
 Installation

-After you have cloned the repository, you need to install all the available gems by running the command bundle install from the root of the project.
-And for creating the DB via rails run db:create and migrate it via run rails db:migrate
+After you have cloned the repository, you need to install all the available gems by running the command $'bundle install' from the root of the project.
+And for creating the DB via rails run $'rails db:create' and migrate it via run rails db:migrate
 Setup

 To interact with the database you need to use the rails console by running the command rails console from the root of the project.